Euston railway station: History

 Euston was the first inter-city railway station in London.
 It opened on 20 July 1837 as the terminus of the London and Birmingham Railway (L&BR).
-The old station building was demolished in the 1960s and replaced with the present building in the international modern style.
+It was demolished in the 1960s and replaced with the present building in the international modern style.

 The site was chosen in 1831 by George and Robert Stephenson, engineers of the L&BR.
 The area was mostly farmland at the edge of the expanding city, and adjacent to the New Road (now Euston Road), which had caused urban development.
+The name Euston came from Euston Hall, the seat of the duke of Grafton, who owned the locality.

 The station and railway have been owned by the L&BR (1837–1846), the London and North Western Railway (LNWR) (1846–1923), the London, Midland and Scottish Railway (LMS) (1923–1948), British Railways (1948–1994), Railtrack (1994–2002) and Network Rail (2002–present).

 Old station

-The original station was built by William Cubitt.
-The first plan was to construct a building near the Regent's Canal in Islington that would provide a useful connection for London dock traffic, before Robert Stephenson proposed an alternative site at Marble Arch.
-This was rejected by a provisional committee, and a proposal to end the line at Maiden Lane was rejected by the House of Lords in 1832.
-A terminus at Camden Town was announced by Stephenson the following year, receiving Royal Assent on 6 May, before an extension was approved in 1834, allowing the line to reach Euston Grove.
+The plan was to construct a station near the Regent's Canal in Islington to provide a connection for London dock traffic.
+An alternative site at Marble Arch, proposed by Robert Stephenson, was rejected by a provisional committee, and a proposal to end the line at Maiden Lane was rejected by the House of Lords in 1832.
+A terminus at Camden Town, announced by Stephenson the following year, received royal assent on 6 May, before an extension was approved in 1834, allowing the line to reach Euston Grove where the original station was built by William Cubitt.